mono/website/docs/faq/general.md

 Silverlight 2.0 contains a subset of the virtual execution engine, and a subset of the class libraries that are designed to write rich web applications.

 Microsoft is interested in other implementations of .NET and are willing to help make the ECMA spec more accurate for this purpose.
-Novell participates in the ECMA committee meetings for C# and the CLI.
+Novell participated in the ECMA committee meetings for C# and the CLI.

 ### Do you fear that Microsoft will change the spec and render Mono useless?